chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 ...
 ```

-At the time of writing, 3.12 was the current version of the Python image, so the following PR was opened by Renovate:
+At the time of writing, version 3.12 was the current version of the Python image, so the following PR was opened by Renovate:

 ![Screenshot showing GitHub PR from Renovate updating python version](python_update.png)

 Not all images use semantic versioning.
-See the [Renovate documentation](https://docs.renovatebot.com/modules/manager/dockerfile/\#additional-information) for details on how to support different schemes.
+Refer to the [Renovate documentation](https://docs.renovatebot.com/modules/manager/dockerfile/\#additional-information) for details on how to support different schemes.

-Ideally image references should also be pinned to a digest, as shown in the following section.
+Ideally, image references should also be pinned to a digest, as shown in the following section.

-## Updating :latest Images
+## Updating `:latest` Images

 Renovate also supports updating image references that are pinned to digests.
 This allows you to keep floating tags such as `:latest` in sync with the most up-to-date version.

-For example, for the following Dockerfile:
+As an example, for the following Dockerfile Renovate opened two similar pull requests:

 ```
 FROM cgr.dev/chainguard/go:latest-dev@sha256:ff187ecd4bb5b45b65d680550eed302545e69ec4ed45f276f385e1b4ff0c6231 as builder